i The laws in force governing arbitration

 - one of the following places is situated outside the state in which the parties have their place of business:

-The 1987 Law is only applicable to 'international commercial arbitrations' as defined above.
+The 1987 Law is only applicable to international commercial arbitrations as defined above.
 This is subject to the provisions of any bilateral or multilateral international treaty binding on Cyprus.
-Moreover, the provisions of the 1987 Law, except the provisions of Sections 8, 9, 35 and 36, are applicable only in cases where the arbitration proceedings are held in Cyprus.6
+Moreover, the provisions of the 1987 Law, except the provisions of Sections 8, 9, 35 and 36, are applicable only in cases where the arbitration proceedings are held in Cyprus.8

-In light of the foregoing, it follows that any arbitration concerning disputes that are not of a commercial nature or that cannot be described as international in the above sense are, subject to a notable exception concerning admiralty matters,7 governed by the 1944 Law.
+In light of the foregoing, it follows that any arbitration concerning disputes that are not of a commercial nature or that cannot be described as international in the above sense are, subject to the notable exception concerning admiralty matters,9 governed by the 1944 Law.

 This Law, which was enacted in 1944 at a time when Cyprus was a British colony, is very similar to the English Arbitration Act of 1889, which was then still in force in England.
-The 1944 Law is not applicable to admiralty matters.
-These are governed by the English law in force as of 16 August 1960 – the day of the establishment of the Republic of Cyprus.
-As a result, arbitrations in respect of admiralty matters are governed by the English Arbitration Act of 1950.8 The 1944 Law has never been amended.
+As previously mentioned, the 1944 Law is not applicable to admiralty matters: these are governed by the English law in force as of 16 August 1960, which was the day of the establishment of the Republic of Cyprus.
+As a result, arbitrations in respect of admiralty matters are governed by the English Arbitration Act of 1950.10 The 1944 Law has never been amended.

 ii Judicial attitudes to arbitration